-The Australian Government's rescheduled debt with Egypt and Iraq relates to credit insurance claims for exports of wheat, cheese and split peas, among others.
+The rescheduled debt with Iraq relates to credit insurance claims for exports of wheat, cheese and split peas, among others.

 Rescheduled debt with Indonesia primarily relates to export finance transactions under the discontinued Development Import Finance Facility (DIFF).

-A new rescheduling arrangement has been entered with Cuba relating to an outstanding loan that was to support the sale of sugar cultivation and harvesting equipment.
-Efic executed a bilateral agreement with Cuba in late May 2016 that requires the debt to be repaid over 18 years.
+Rescheduling debt with Cuba relates to an outstanding loan that was to support the sale of sugar cultivation and harvesting equipment.